man0s/FastAPI/README.md

 - [References](#references)

 ## Getting Started
-When committing to `master` branch, [Github Actions](https://github.com/features/actions) triggers the below workflow:
+When committing to the `master` branch, [Github Actions](https://github.com/features/actions) triggers the below
+workflow:

 1. **Setup**
     * Checkout the repository.